RosettaCommons/documentation/rosetta_basics/Glossary/Glossary.md

 Docking where the structure of the docked complex is unknown.

+#### bootcamp

+An intense week-long Rosetta training session for new developers.

 #### bound docking

 The complex structure that is used for reference in docking and rmsd calculations is determined experimentally by X-rays/NMR.